IanWigle/UE4_CommandAndConquer_FAN_GAME/README.md

 TODO (Code In order of priority):

-	Istablish remaining structures for both GDI and NOD.
+	Establish remaining structures for both GDI and NOD.

 	Finish behavior trees for units to attack things.
 	Finish behavior trees for defenses to attack things.